xbeat/Machine-Learning/README.md

 Multi-class classification is a machine learning task where the goal is to categorize data points into one of several predefined classes.
 This problem arises in various real-world scenarios, such as image recognition, document categorization, and sentiment analysis.
 In this presentation, we'll explore different algorithms suitable for multi-class classification, with a focus on their implementation in Python.

+## Replacing String Constants with Enums in Python

+String Constants vs Enums

+Traditionally, Python developers use string constants to represent fixed values, leading to potential typos and maintenance challenges.
+String constants lack type safety and validation, making code more prone to runtime errors that could be caught earlier with proper enumeration.

 ## Handling Non-Linear Relationships in Python

 Understanding Non-Linear Relationships in Data